eagraves14/eagraves14/Capstone2/README.md

 This exercise was a binary classification problem, so I primarily explored a logistic regression and a random forest classifier.
 I also used Pycaret to quickly check other models.

-The logistic regression had the best results, which were classified by high precision, albeit low recall.
+The logistic regression had the best results, consisting of high precision but low recall.
 The confusion matrix for the test set is shown below.

 ![ConfusionMatrix](reports/figures/LogRegConfusionMatrix.png)